justiny7/Snake/README.md

 current last move).
 If the move being entered is valid, then it pushes it to the back of the deque to be processed once its turn comes.

 ## Conclusion
 This game was really fun to code and it's probably one of my favorite projects that (my partner and) I have made in AP CSA this year.
-We hope you have fun with it! gg
+We hope you have fun with it! gg\
+\
+Disclaimer: The "lag" isn't actually lag, it's just the low framerate to make the game not impossible - if you want it to be smoother, you can increase it in the code.